Learn to cook filet mignon in the oven for tender, juicy results with the perfect crust every time.

 - Rest after cooking: This step matters.
 Rest filet mignon for 5 to 8 minutes so the juices reabsorb and the temperature finishes rising.

 Resting before helps the steak cook evenly and hit your target temperature.
-Resting after lets the juices reabsorb for a tender, juicy result.
-Both are worth it.
+Resting after lets the juices reabsorb for a tender, juicy filet mignon.
+Both matter.

 ๐ฝ๏ธ What to Serve with Filet Mignon

-While your filet mignon rests, top it with a pat of butter or compound butter for extra flavor.
+While your oven-baked filet mignon rests, top it with a pat of butter or compound butter for extra flavor.
 I recommend my Steak Butter with Garlic and Blue Cheeseโit melts right in and adds a rich, savory finish.

 This filet mignon in oven recipe pairs well with classic sides like: